 There are now two different housing markets in the United States: The Seattle housing market, and every other housing market.
 This isn't an exageration:

-Yup, that's right.
-Almost every broker is a member of the local MLS.
+Every broker is a member of the local MLS.
 So when you hire an agent to sell your home (a listing agent), that agent in turn must hire a second agent to "bring a buyer" (a selling agent).
-This, despite the fact that (1) buyers find homes themselves, and (2) the buyer's agent by law works for the buyer - so shouldn't the buyer pay the fee?
+This, despite the fact that (1) buyers find homes themselves, and (2) the buyer's agent by law works for the buyer - so shouldn't the buyer pay the fee incurred?
 It's the future of real estate.

 But today, in this crazy Seattle housing market, you likely don't need an agent at all.
 You probably don't need any fancy marketing materials either.
 In some neighborhoods, people have stopped to asking their friends to sell them a home - their friends' home.
 Awkward silence usually ensues.
-It is an historic seller's market.
+This Seattle market is an historic seller's market.

 But selling a house is a ton of work, and worth a mountain of money (the average home in Seattle is now worth than $700k).
 So it makes sense to hire a real estate professional to make sure you get the best result possible.